-Respirators add to the overall heat load.
+Respirators can create discomfort in the heat.
 It is also important to consider the differences between half-face, full-face, and other respirator types when planning for work in the heat.

 Have workers pair up and share ideas for how they stay cool when wearing PPE.
 After a couple minutes, ask each person to give one example of what they do to stay cool.
 They may use a cooling vest under their PPE or have other ideas.